Thromboelastography: Use in treatment

 Because the R value on the TEG represents the time it takes for clot formation to start, it is a reflection of coagulation factor activity.
 Coagulation factors are essentially enzymes that drive clot formation.
 Thus, a significantly prolonged R time could be treated with frozen plasma.
 The alpha angle represents the thrombin burst and conversion of fibrinogen to fibrin.
 Thus, a depressed alpha angle could be treated with cryoprecipitate.
 80% of the MA is derived from platelet function whereas the remaining 20% is derived from fibrin.
 Thus, a significantly depressed MA could be treated with platelet transfusion or medications that improve platelet function, such as DDAVP.
 An elevated EPL or LY30 suggests fibrinolysis and may be treated with an antifibrinolytic, such as tranexamic acid or aminocaproic acid, in the appropriate clinical setting.
 A single, modified TEG assay with exogenous tissue plasminogen activator (tPA) demonstrated remarkable efficiency in unmasking patients' impending risk for massive transfusion in trauma patients.
 The iTACTIC trial showed no difference in outcomes in trauma patients with massive hemorrhage managed with conventional coagulation tests compared to viscoelastic assays.
 However, the traumatic brain injury subgroup showed slightly better survival in the TEG/ROTEM group with a "very low" quality assessment by the GRADE system.

 Clinical studies of thromboelastography during elective surgery (cardiac and liver surgery) and emergency resuscitation have shown improvements in clinical outcomes.
 In elective surgery there was a decreased need for blood products (platelets and plasma) and reduced operating room length of stay as well as duration of intensive care admission and bleeding rates; mortality was not affected.
 In emergency settings, mortality was reduced with an associated decrease in the need for platelets and plasma.

 Additional studies show thromboelastography may be used to characterize COVID-19-associated coagulopathy.
 TEG with platelet mapping may be used to guide use of anticoagulant and antiplatelet medications.
 When using a TEG-guided strategy hospital length of stay, intensive care unit length of stay, mortality, acute kidney injury, intensive care unit admissions and need for mechanical ventilation may be reduced.

+The TEG test has some limitations.
+Multiple daily calibrations are required for accurate readings.
+For this, trained lab personnel are required.
+Once testing begins, partial results can be available within minutes however, entire results may take much longer.
+The TEG test does not reflect the interactions between a patient’s blood and their endothelial cell surface, which is important in vivo.
+Additionally, TEG is insensitive to many therapeutic anti-platelet drug effects.